23rd Virginia Infantry Battalion: Kernstown

 During the last week of July, a Union army led by Brigadier General George Crook occupied Winchester, Virginia.
 Crook believed Early's army was in full retreat to Richmond despite contrary reports from his cavalry commanders.
 On July 23, Early received news that Union troops had left the Shenandoah Valley with the exception of George Crook's undersized army.
 Early's response was to attack.
 At 4:00 am on July 24, Early's troops began moving from Strasburg north toward Winchester to fight in the Second Battle of Kernstown.
 Breckinridge's Corps led the way.

 By 11:30 am, Breckinridge's Division (commanded by Wharton) was covertly deployed along the east side of the Valley Pike facing west, while Major General John B. Gordon's Division faced north mostly on the west side of the pike.
 When Breckinridge ordered the men forward, Patton's Brigade (including Derrick's Battalion) was temporarily held back in reserve while the other two battalions, commanded by Colonel Augustus Forsberg and Colonel Thomas A. Smith, advanced.
 When the Union left flank passed in front of Patton's brigade, the entire division opened fire.
 The 36th Ohio Infantry Regiment received most of the Confederate fire, and had 136 casualties in only 10 minutes.
 Casualties for Breckinridge's Division for the entire battle were 75 to 100.

 Discovering Confederate soldiers on three sides, Union division commander Colonel James A. Mulligan decided to conduct a fighting withdrawal.
 Moving back only a short distance, he was wounded in the thigh and forced to dismount.
-While urging his men to continue the retreat without him, he was shot twice more, including a fatal shot to the chest that would eventually be fatal.
+While urging his men to continue the retreat without him, he was shot twice more, including a shot to the chest that would eventually be fatal.
 Smith's and Patton's brigades chased retreating Union infantry while Forsberg's battalion fought Union cavalry.
 Crook's men retreated north through Winchester, and the pike became littered with burning wagons.
 Crook's men eventually retreated across the Potomac River.
 The Confederate pursuit ended on July 25 in a cold hard rain.
 Union casualties were about 1,200, while Confederate casualties were about 600.
 Breckinridge's division would have more casualties from skirmishing in late August, when it fought Union cavalry near Kearneysville.
 During the month, Major Blessing from Derrick's Battalion was hospitalized in Harrisonburg.